LTLA/bioconductor.js/README.md

 The formulation of the generics was mostly based on the code in the [**S4Vectors**](https://github.com/Bioconductor/S4Vectors) package.

-The implementation of each class is based on the code in the correspond R package, e.g., `GRanges` in [**GenomicRanges**](https://bioconductor.org/packages/GenomicRanges).
+The implementation of each class is based on the code in the corresponding R package, e.g., `GRanges` in [**GenomicRanges**](https://bioconductor.org/packages/GenomicRanges).